If we playfully consider blockchain as the “it girl” of Web3, we’re curious to know — how does she do it all? The secret: layers.

 The following list is composed of top layer 1 blockchain networks that power the majority of decentralized applications, or dApps.

-Bitcoin: Bitcoin’s layer 1 is the underlying architecture that secures the world’s largest cryptocurrency, top ranked with a live market cap of $367 billion.
-It operates on a proof-of-work consensus mechanism, which verifies new blocks via an algorithm that uses an computationally-intensive, cryptographic puzzle.
-Bitcoin is widely considered to be the most secure, decentralized platform — but processing one transaction can take 10 minutes to an hour.
+Bitcoin’s layer 1 is the underlying architecture that secures the world’s largest cryptocurrency, with a live market cap of $1.67 trillion.
+It operates on a proof-of-work consensus mechanism, which verifies new blocks via an algorithm that uses a computationally intensive, cryptographic puzzle.
+Bitcoin is widely considered to be the most secure, decentralized platform — but processing one transaction can take up to an hour.

-Ethereum: The second largest layer 1 network in Web3 introduced the use of smart contracts, giving it a dynamicism beyond simply a cryptocurrency mine and payment platform.
+Ethereum — the second largest layer 1 network in Web3 — introduced smart contracts, giving it a dynamism beyond simply a cryptocurrency mine and payment platform.
 Smart contracts are self-executing programs that verify transactions as long as all pre-set conditions are met.
-Originally, Ethereum worked off of a proof-of-work consensus mechanism, recently transitioning to a proof-of-stake verification method in a move that would reduce the platform’s energy consumption by about 99.95 percent, according to its website.
-The convergence of the mainnet and the proof-of-stake sidechain is known as the Merge, which took place on September 15.
+Ethereum used a proof-of-work consensus mechanism before transitioning to a proof-of-stake verification method, reducing the platform’s energy consumption by about 99.95 percent.
+The convergence of the mainnet and the proof-of-stake sidechain is known as the Merge.

 What Is Layer 2 in Blockchain?

-Layer 2 consists of any overlaying network built on top of the mainnet, the layer 1 foundation supporting a blockchain.
+Layer 2 consists of any overlaying network built on top of the mainnet — the layer 1 foundation supporting a blockchain.
 Typically, layer 2 protocols are optimized for reducing network congestion, lightening the load and increasing throughput of the mainnet.
-They were created to prevent overdependence or collapse of its layer 1 counterpart.
+They were created to prevent overdependence or collapse of layer 1.
 As consensus mechanisms are the defining characteristic to layer 1, so are scaling solutions to layer 2.

-While layer 1 chains are the primary security provider within the context of decentralization, layer 2 chains have their own security, but to a far lesser degree, explained software engineer Arie Trouw, who holds over a decade of experience in the blockchain space.
+While layer 1 chains are the primary security provider within the context of decentralization, layer 2 chains have their own security, but to a far lesser degree, explained software engineer Arie Trouw, who holds over a decade of experience in the blockchain space and is the co-founder of XY Oracle Network, a blockchain protocol.

 “Layer 2 solutions provide enough security for dApp usage as an alternative to layer 1.
-They support some or all of the dApp’s functionalities, mimicking the mainnet,” said Trouw, who is also the co-founder of XY Oracle Network, a blockchain protocol currently building a data marketplace-in-the-making.
+They support some or all of the dApp’s functionalities, mimicking the mainnet,” Trouw said.
 “This allows for bridging between the two layers.”

 Layer 2 systems are often confused with sidechains, according to Trouw, but they admittedly function in a similar capacity.
 Sidechains wholly rely on the security of whatever chain they are connected to, whether it be at a layer 1 or layer 2 capacity, he said.